-There may be exceptions to the above if the information provided, for example the cost of the medicine or the frequency 13

-- the name and address of the holder of the marketing authorization or the name and address of the part of the business responsible for its sale or supply - a statement that further information is available on request to the holder of the marketing authorization or that it may be found in the summary of product characteristics.
+- the symbol should appear once and be located adjacent to the most prominent display of the name of the product - no written explanation of the symbol is necessary. - the legal classification of the product - any warning issued by the Medicines Commission, the Commission on Human Medicines, the Committee on Safety of Medicines or the licensing authority which is required to be included in advertisements - the name and address of the holder of the marketing authorization or the name and address of the part of the business responsible for its sale or supply - a statement that further information is available on request to the holder of the marketing authorization or that it may be found in the summary of product characteristics.